cjdbarlow/Part-One/determinants_of_cardiac_output.md

           * r = Vessel **radius**
             * Greatest determinant
             * Function of **degree of vasoconstriction** of resistance vessels
+      * Reflected pressure waves
+      Reflection of pulse pressure waves from the distal circulation increases aortic pressure.
+        * In normal circumstances this occurs during diastole (and so has less contribution to afterload)
+        * Decreased compliance of the peripheral circulation increases the speed of propagation, so the pressure wave may return during systole and contribute to systolic blood pressure and afterload
       * **Inertia**
         * Given by the mass of blood in the column
         * Affected by **heart rate**